dalmo1991/superflexPy/doc/components.rst

 Connections
 ***********

-Connection elements are needed to link together different elements, when building a unit.
-For example, if an element has several elements downstream, its fluxes need to be split using a :code:`Splitter`; on the other hand, when the outflow of several elements is collected by a single element, a :code:`Junction` element is used.
+Connection elements are used to link together multiple elements when building a unit.

 SuperflexPy provides several types of connection elements.
+For example, a :code:`Splitter` is used to split the output flux from a single upstream element and distribute the respective portions to multiple downstream elements.
+On the other hand, a :code:`Junction` is used to collect the output fluxes from multiple upstream elements and feed them into a single downstream element.
-These elements are designed to operate with an arbitrarily number of fluxes and upstream/downstream elements (depending on the element type).
+Connection elements are designed to operate with an arbitrarily number of fluxes and upstream/downstream elements.

 Splitter
 ........